torfason/qst/README.md

 ### Road map

-The following features are planned in future releases:
+The following features are implemented in the development version:

+* Support variable labels
-* Support dates
+* Support dates and datetimes
+  * Note that time-zone support has not been tested

+The following features are planned in the future:

 * Support factors
 * Support logical data types
-* Support variable labels
 * Support value labels

 If you are using `qst` and would like a specific feature to be implemented, either from the road map or another feature, the simplest way to request it is by opening an issue.